Perl DBI

 }Code language: Perl (perl)

-You should always disconnect from the database server once you are no longer work with it.
+You should always disconnect from the database server once you are no longer working with it.
 To disconnect from the database server, you use the disconnect() method of $dbh:

 $dbh->disconnect();Code language: Perl (perl)